Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Maps on surfaces

 The construction is essentially the same as in \cite[\S 2.2, \S 2.5]{MP2}, except in the current case there are less restrictions on the matchings present, so the construction can lead to non-orientable surfaces.
+The construction of a surface from a single matching per basis element (so $\kappa_{x}=0$ for all $x\in B$) already appears in \cite{CULLER}.
 We give the details now.

-\textbf{I. The one-skeleton. }We first perform the construction of $\S$\ref{subsec:map-on-circle-from-word} for each word $w_{k}$.
-This gives us a collection of oriented based circles $(C(w_{k}),v_{w_{k}})$ that are respectively subdivided into $|w_{k}|$ intervals, and maps $\gamma_{w_{k}}:C(w_{k})\to\wedger$.
+\textbf{I. The one-skeleton. }We first perform the construction of $\S$\ref{subsec:map-on-circle-from-word} for each word $w_{j}$.
+This gives us a collection of oriented based circles $(C(w_{j}),v_{w_{j}})$ that are respectively subdivided into $|w_{j}|$ intervals, and maps $\gamma_{w_{j}}:C(w_{j})\to\wedger$.
 These oriented circles will form the oriented boundary

 of $\Sigma_{\m}$ and the map